awsdocs/aws-codestar-user-guide/doc_source/getting-started.md

 You can use the console to upload files to your repository, or you can use Git to connect from your local computer\.
 If you are using federated access, follow these steps to use Git to connect to and clone your repository from your local computer\.
 **Note**
-In this procedure, we assume that your project's code is stored in an AWS CodeCommit repository\.
+In this procedure, we assume that your project's code is stored in an CodeCommit repository\.
 For other types of code repositories, see the repository provider's documentation, and then skip ahead to the next procedure, [To clone the project repository and make a change](#clone-repo)\.

 1. [Install Git](https://git-scm.com/downloads) on your local computer\.

 1. [Install the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/installing.html)\.

 1. Configure your temporary security credentials for a federated user\.
-For information, see [Temporary Access to AWS CodeCommit Repositories](https://docs.aws.amazon.com/codecommit/latest/userguide/temporary-access.html)\.
+For information, see [Temporary Access to CodeCommit Repositories](https://docs.aws.amazon.com/codecommit/latest/userguide/temporary-access.html)\.
 Temporary credentials consist of:
    + AWS access key
    + AWS secret key
    + Session token

    For more information about temporary credentials, see [Permissions for GetFederationToken](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_control-access_getfederationtoken.html)\.

 1. Connect to your repository using the AWS CLI credential helper\.
-For information, see [Setup Steps for HTTPS Connections to AWS CodeCommit Repositories on Linux, macOS, or Unix with the AWS CLI Credential Helper](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-https-unixes.html) or [Setup Steps for HTTPS Connections to AWS CodeCommit Repositories on Windows with the AWS CLI Credential Helper](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-https-windows.html)
+For information, see [Setup Steps for HTTPS Connections to CodeCommit Repositories on Linux, macOS, or Unix with the AWS CLI Credential Helper](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-https-unixes.html) or [Setup Steps for HTTPS Connections to CodeCommit Repositories on Windows with the AWS CLI Credential Helper](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-https-windows.html)

-1. The following example shows how to connect to an AWS CodeCommit repository and push a commit to it\.<a name="clone-repo"></a><a name="getting-started-clone-repo"></a>
+1. The following example shows how to connect to an CodeCommit repository and push a commit to it\.<a name="clone-repo"></a><a name="getting-started-clone-repo"></a>

 **Example: To clone the project repository and make a change** **Note**
 This procedure shows how to clone the project's code repository to your computer, make a change to the project's `index.html` file, and then push your change to the remote repository\.
-In this procedure, we assume that your project's code is stored in an AWS CodeCommit repository and that you're using a Git client from the command line\.
+In this procedure, we assume that your project's code is stored in an CodeCommit repository and that you're using a Git client from the command line\.
 For other types of code repositories or tools, see the provider's documentation for how to clone the repository, change the file, and then push the code\.

 1. If you used the AWS CodeStar console to create an AWS Cloud9 development environment for the project, open the development environment, and then skip to step 3 in this procedure\.
 To open the development environment, see [Open an AWS Cloud9 Environment for a Project](setting-up-ide-cloud9.md#setting-up-ide-cloud9-open)\.

    With your project open in the AWS CodeStar console, on the navigation bar, choose the **Project** gear icon, and then choose the **Connect tools** button\.
-In **Clone repository URL**, choose the protocol for the connection type you have set up for AWS CodeCommit, and then copy the link\.
-For example, if you followed the steps in the previous procedure to set up Git credentials for AWS CodeCommit, choose **HTTPS**\.
+In **Clone repository URL**, choose the protocol for the connection type you have set up for CodeCommit, and then copy the link\.
+For example, if you followed the steps in the previous procedure to set up Git credentials for CodeCommit, choose **HTTPS**\.

 1. On your local computer, open a terminal or command line window and change directories to a temporary directory\.
 Run the git clone command to clone the repository to your computer\.
 Paste the link you copied\.
-For example, for AWS CodeCommit using HTTPS:
+For example, for CodeCommit using HTTPS:

    ```
    git clone https://git-codecommit.us-east-2.amazonaws.com/v1/repos/my-first-projec
    ```

    The first time you connect, you are prompted for the user name and password for the repository\.
-For AWS CodeCommit, enter the Git credentials user name and password you downloaded in the previous procedure\.
+For CodeCommit, enter the Git credentials user name and password you downloaded in the previous procedure\.

 1. Navigate to the clone directory on your computer and browse the contents\.